jojo61/vdr-plugin-softhdodroid/README.md

 SVDRP:
 ------

-	Use 'svdrpsend.pl plug softhddevice HELP'
+	Use 'svdrpsend.pl plug softhdodroid HELP'
-	or 'svdrpsend plug softhddevice HELP' to see the SVDRP commands help and which are supported by the plugin.
+	or 'svdrpsend plug softhdodroid HELP' to see the SVDRP commands help and which are supported by the plugin.

 Keymacros: